-In the wake of the Las Vegas shooting, a University of Oregon student finds a way to connect with her home. … More A Pint for Las Vegas
+In the wake of the Las Vegas shooting, a University of Oregon student finds a way to connect with her home.
+This story includes a podcast that was produced by Alec Cowan and reported by Emily Goodykoontz. … More A Pint for Las Vegas

 The notification hit students with out warning: the AAS Graphic Arts degree had been terminated, and nobody seemed to know how, when, or why.
 It was clear something had gone awry within the internal cogs of Linn-Benton Community College’s administration, and the announcement thrust the 22 students in the graphic design program into chaos just … More A Debacle Unraveled: The story behind the Graphic Design termination of 2015

 Washington County foster care struggled in 2016 but might be on the road to recovery with increased state help. … More The good they do: Foster parents shepherd children through troubled system

 Events of spring 2015 left LBCC’s graphic design students wondering if the school had their best interests at heart.

 On April 15, the 22 students enrolled in the program were informed that the degree they’d worked towards for two years did not actually exist. … More LBCC’s Degree Debacle

 Considering graduate school?
 You might need to think twice.
 University of Oregon graduate students may soon see their taxes doubled — and some grad students fear they won’t be able to afford finishing their degrees. … More Tuition Tax: UO graduate students, university fight back on tax reform that raises student costs by $65 billion over 10 years